charlesweir/WordImagesAndTables/README.md

 The test suite includes *WordSupportTest.docm*.
 The introduction part of the document also contains basic instructions how to edit, test and and debug the package.
 Further *...Test.docm* files test different features.

 The **Update All** procedure has a hook to allow you to add your own processing.
 I use it, for example, to refresh my citations.
 Just define the public subroutine **sub DoAdditionalDocumentUpdates()** in a module in your Normal template (or anywhere Word can find it), and put the VBA code there.

+## How it works

+The **New Figure**, **New Table** and **Reposition** functions automate the manual instructions to create a floating frame from my [blog entry here](https://www.securedevelopment.org/2019/08/18/three-powerful-techniques-to-position-images-and-tables-in-word/).
+The **Relayout Document** implementation is based on LaTeX's image positioning rules.
+Briefly, it finds all the frames that match the selection criteria [above](#relayoutDocument) and prompts to continue.
+It then moves ('stashes') all the frames at the end of the document.
+Lastly, it takes each one, in the order that the references appear in the text, and tries to position it in the next of the slots available (top and bottom of a page, or top and bottom of each colum), moving the frame anchor forward and adjusting the frame layout parameters until it finds a position that works.

 ## Troubleshooting